-Following our recipe in Section 6, we instantiated our approach for partial flow-sensitivity and partial context-sensitivity, and implemented these instantiations in Sparrow, a buffer-overrun analysis for real-world C programs [19].
+Following our recipe in Section 6, we instantiated our approach for partial flow-sensitivity, partial context-sensitivity, and partial widening-with-thresholds.
+We implemented these instantiations in Sparrow, an interval domain-based static analyzer for real-world C programs [24].
 In this section, we report the results of our experiments with these implementations.